-As of early 2018, there are approximately 85 full-time employee equivalent positions based at the facility.
-The Plant is still under construction and is approximately 70% leased up; we anticipate reaching full build-out in 2019.
+As of early 2019, there were approximately 85 full-time employee equivalent positions based at the facility.
+The Plant is still under construction and is approximately 80% leased up; we anticipate reaching full build-out in 2019-20.

 “The Plant” is the simply the name of the building, not the name of an organization.

 Founded on a model of closing waste, resource, and energy loops, The Plant is working to show what truly sustainable food production and economic development looks like by growing and producing food inside an repurposed industrial building.

 The planned anaerobic digester is a key feature at The Plant, as it is designed to solve several critical issues by reusing what is conventionally considered “waste" while creating several valuable outputs.
 Waste from the building will be a fraction of the volume of waste processed by the digester, yet the digester will demonstrate that even food‐production businesses, which are typically waste and energy intensive, can operate sustainably by closing waste loops.
-While the digester project has been on hold due to a financing gap, we continue to pursue alternate financing sources and partnerships and is attempting to recommence installation in 2018.
+While the digester project has been on hold due to a financing gap, we continue making progress on site work and are aiming to recommence installation of equipment in 2020.